Rua/ferret/README.md

 ### Doom

 Finally, the engine requires the `doom.wad` file from the original game in order to run.
 It should be placed in the root directory of the project, next to `doom.gwa` which is already present.

+### Building Ferret

+Once you have everything set up, open a terminal/command prompt, and use `cd` to go to the location where you unpacked Ferret's source code.
+Then, type `cargo run --release` to build and run Ferret.
+You can leave out `--release`, which will build quicker but Ferret itself will run much slower.

 ## Contributing